Prevent Healthcare Data Breaches: A 12-Step Guide

 The lesson?
 Invest more in behavioral detection than static indicators.
 Hash blocklists help, but detecting attacker behavior provides longer protection.

 Strengths: IOCs provide concrete, shareable evidence.
-They enable automation at scale and integrate easily across security tools.
+They let you automate detection at scale and integrate easily across security tools.
 They support threat intelligence sharing and provide historical context for investigations.

 Limitations: Static IOCs have short lifespans.
 Change one byte of a file and you have a new hash.
 Malware authors automate this, generating unique variants for every target.
 IP addresses and domains change constantly.
 False positives create alert fatigue.